Home

 Preparing Your Seeds for Storage

-When you collect your vegetable seeds from last year's gardening, the seeds need to be stored until ready to use for next year's planting.
+When you collect your seeds from last year's gardening, the seeds need to be stored until ready to use for next year's planting.
 Air-tight glass containers (screw top lids or jam jars) or plastic bags such as zip-lock bags make great storage containers.

 I use to use glass jam jars to store my seeds, you know the ones with the rubber gasket on the top.
 Clumsy as I am I broke more containers than I saved, so I decided to try zip-lock bags and found they work just as well.